 - How to Make Sure you get your Paycheck

 Several departments on campus hire students who have not been awarded Federal Work-Study.
+Most students work 10-15 hours per week, with a maximum of 25 hours per week during the fall and spring semesters set by university policy.
 If there is a particular location in which you would like to work, you may contact the department directly to see if they have any openings for Casual Workers.
 Some of the departments that regularly hire students as Casual Workers include:

 - USD Torero Store: (619) 260-4551